 In Greek this was kyrios (‘Lord’), used without the article (‘the’) beforehand.
 This ‘grammar error’ was a special signal to the reader that Lord was replacing YHWH.

 Remember, maryah is not a Jewish invention.
 It is an Aramaic word, invented by the Syrians and Babylonians.
 Maryah was used in official Aramaic of the Syrian royal court.
 So it’s rather unlikely that the Babylonians intended to say ‘Lord Yah’ to mean ‘Lord Yahweh.’
-The Jews saw this handy coincidence and adopted it as a euphemism later on.

 So maryah has two meanings: